 stored shared secrets are encrypted such that:

-i the encryption key for the shared secret file is encrypted under a key held in either a FIPS 140-2 [FIPS140-2] Level 2 (or higher) validated hardware cryptographic module or any FIPS 140-2 Level 3 or 4 validated cryptographic module, or equivalent, as established by a recognized national technical authority, and decrypted only as immediately required for an authentication operation;
+i the encryption key for the shared secret file is encrypted under a key held in either an [IS19790] Level 2 (or higher) validated hardware cryptographic module or any [IS19790] Level 3 or 4 validated cryptographic module, or equivalent, as established by a recognized national technical authority, and decrypted only as immediately required for an authentication operation;

-ii they are protected as a key within the boundary of either a FIPS 140-2 Level 2 (or higher) validated hardware cryptographic module or any FIPS 140-2 Level 3 or 4 validated cryptographic module, or equivalent, as established by a recognized national technical authority, and are not exported from the module in plaintext;
+ii they are protected as a key within the boundary of either an [IS19790] Level 2 (or higher) validated hardware cryptographic module or any [IS19790] Level 3 or 4 validated cryptographic module, or equivalent, as established by a recognized national technical authority, and are not exported from the module in plaintext;

-iii Omitted;

 any long-term (i.e., not session) shared secrets are revealed only to the Subject and the CSP’s direct agents (bearing in mind (a) above).

-These roles should be defined and documented by the CSP in accordance with AL3_CO_OPN#020 above.
+In addition, these roles should be defined and documented by the CSP in accordance with AL3_CO_OPN#020 above.

+AL3_CO_SCO#030 Logical protection of shared secrets

+Ensure that one of the alternative methods (below) is used to protect shared secrets:

+concatenation of the password to a salt and/or username which is then hashed with an Approved algorithm such that the computations used to conduct a dictionary or exhaustion attack on a stolen password file are not useful to attack other similar password files, or;

+encryption using an Approved algorithm and modes, and the shared secret decrypted only when immediately required for authentication, or;

+any secure method allowed to protect shared secrets at Level 3 or 4.

 Assurance Level 4